Please refer to the image below:

-The FHX-1 also needs to be connected to an FH-1 module via its "Expansion IN" connector.
+The FHX-1 also needs to be connected to an FH-1 or FH-2 module via its "Expansion IN" connector.
 A 10-way cable is supplied with the FHX-1.
-With this cable fitted as shown above, the red stripe should be oriented at the other end in the same way i.e. with the red stripe closest to the power connector.
+With this cable fitted as shown above, the red stripe should be oriented at the other end in the same way i.e. with the red stripe down.

 Note: while the 10-way connector on the FHX-1 may look like the power connector on some Doepfer modules, it is not wired the same.
 If you connect this to a Doepfer power bus, you will almost certainly fuse the power supply and fry the FHX-1.
-This connector is only to be used for connecting the FHX-1 to an FH-1.
+This connector is only to be used for connecting the FHX-1 to an FH-1 or FH-2.

-When multiple FHX-1s are to be driven from a single FH-1, they are daisy-chained.
-The first connection is from the FH-1 to the first FHX-1's Expansion IN connector.
+When multiple FHX-1s are to be driven from a single FH-1 or FH-2, they are daisy-chained.
+The first connection is from the FH-1 or FH-2 to the first FHX-1's Expansion IN connector.
 The second connection is from the first FHX-1's Expansion OUT connector to the second FHX-1's Expansion IN connector.
 Further FHX-1s are connected in the same manner.
 All the expansion cables are oriented the same way - if you find yourself twisting the cables, chances are you're inserting the ends incorrectly.
 With a row of FH-1/FHX-1s, all the cables should stay flat.

 Note that each FHX-1 requires its own individual power connector as well as the expansion connector.